 1. Community Readiness Assessment It’s essential to ensure that a community and its local host agency are ready to welcome Syrians and provide the resources they will need in order to settle in, integrate and contribute meaningfully to their new home.
 Our strengths-based and relationship-focused approach starts by identifying potential community partners and resources.

-2. Community Collaboration Once the community and host agency have determined that they do have the resources and support necessary, Finding Home designs and facilitates a community collaboration session to ensure that all parties are in a position to contribute their best to the common goal.
+2. Community Collaboration Once the community and host agency have determined that they do have the resources and support necessary, we design and facilitates a community collaboration session to ensure that all parties are in a position to contribute their best to the common goal.

-3. Finding Home Syrian Refugees Conversations’ Series When the community is ready, we offer a 4 part Finding Home Conversations Series for the Syrian refugees.
-During this series, we create a space to: a)foster a sense of belonging through sharing stories about the meaning and importance of home; b) identify and generate ideas for solving current challenges together; c) connect participants to local community resources and start a peer support network; d) create public education tools and generate participant-led projects that address their priority issues.
+3. Belonging Matters Conversations’ Series When the community is ready, we offer a 4 part Belonging Matters Conversations Series for refugees (aka as the experts since they are the ones most impacted).
+During this series, we create a space to: a) foster a sense of belonging through sharing stories about the meaning and importance of belonging and a sense of home; b) identify and generate ideas for solving current challenges together; c) connect participants to local community resources and start a peer support network; d) create public education tools and generate participant-led projects that address their priority issues.

-4. Syrian Refugee Leaders Emerge & Public Education Finding Home participants are offered the tools and skills necessary to give public presentations about the community-based projects they’ve developed during the Conversations Series.
+4. Refugee Leaders Emerge & Public Education Belonging Matters participants are offered the tools and skills necessary to give public presentations about the community-based projects they’ve developed during the Conversations Series.
 These presentations provide an opportunity to exercise leadership skills, foster cross-cultural understanding and build relationships with their new neighbours.

 5. Celebrating Success At the end of the program, all partners, participants, community members and local media are invited to an event that celebrates their combined efforts and cooperation.
 This event showcases the public education tools created by the participants, as well as the self-organized projects they’ve developed, carrying the positive outcomes from the program out into the community.